Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Introduction

 Architectures composed of convolutional building blocks have achieved great success in a multitude of image restoration problems \cite{mao2016image, tian2020deep} thanks to their compute efficiency.
 However, convolutional neural networks (CNNs) are limited in low-level vision tasks by two key weaknesses.
 First, convolutional filters are content-independent, that is different image regions are processed by the same filter.
 Second, convolutions have limited capability to model long-range dependencies due to the small size of kernels, requiring exceedingly deeper architectures to increase the receptive field.

-On the other hand, Transformer architectures, such as the Vision Transformer \cite{dosovitskiy_image_2020}, have shown enormous potential in a variety of vision problems, including dense prediction tasks such as image restoration \cite{zamir2022restormer,wang2022uformer,liang_swinir_2021}.
+More recently, Transformer architectures such as the Vision Transformer \cite{dosovitskiy_image_2020}, have shown enormous potential in a variety of vision problems, including dense prediction tasks such as image restoration \cite{zamir2022restormer,wang2022uformer,liang_swinir_2021, zhao2023comprehensive}.
 Vision Transformers split the image into non-overlapping patches, and process the patches in an embedded token representation.
 Transformers lack the strong architectural bias of convolutional networks and thus have better scaling properties when trained on massive datasets.
 Furthermore, their core building block, self-attention, is not limited by the shortcomings of convolutions and can effectively model long-range dependencies in images.
 However, the added benefit of model expressiveness is overshadowed by the steep, quadratic scaling of compute with image resolution.
-A flurry of activity has emerged around combining the efficiency of convolutions with the representation power of Transformers, yielding various architectures along the efficiency-performance trade-off curve induced by the two dominant computational building blocks.
+A flurry of activity has emerged around combining the efficiency of convolutions with the representation power of Transformers \cite{zamir2022restormer, liang_swinir_2021, chen2022cross}, yielding various architectures along the efficiency-performance trade-off curve induced by these two dominant computational building blocks.
+For instance, Restormer \cite{zamir2022restormer} achieves linear complexity by applying self-attention in the channel dimension, however it still requires high memory and computation.